 - Applicant must be a high school graduate or GED recipient with minimum overall C+ average.

 - Applicant must have completed high school courses in algebra, biology and chemistry, with a minimum grade of C in each course.

-- If an applicant does not meet the required scores to enter into Research and Writing, and/or Introduction to Statistics, he or she must take preparatory classes.
-Placement into Research and Writing, and/or Introduction to Statistics will enable the student to enter directly into the program of study.
-If preparatory English or Math are required, a student could enter as a Health Studies major for their first year and complete remedial coursework prior to entering the PTA Program.
+- Applicants must demonstrate ability to complete Research and Writing and Introduction to Statistics the first semester of the program.
+If preparatory English or math courses are needed, a student could enter as a Liberal Studies major for their first year and complete remedial coursework prior to entering the PTA program.

-- Official, final transcripts are required before the start of classes.
+- Final official transcripts are required before the start of classes.

 - All students enrolled in the program are required to complete the following prior to the clinical education courses: